 This paradigm translates to a device sending a message to many destinations in one network transfer invocation.
-Multicast is well suited for lighting where a presence sensor sends a presence message to a set of lighting devices.
+Multicast is wellsuited for lighting where a presence sensor sends a presence message to a set of lighting devices.
 Multicast increases the probability that the message is delivered within the strict time constraints.
-The recommended multicast algorithm (e.g. [I-D.ietf-roll-trickle-mcast]) assures that messages are delivered to ALL intended destinations.
+The recommended multicast algorithm (e.g.

+[I-D.ietf-roll-trickle-mcast]) provides a mechanism for delivering messages to all intended destinations.